 - The beneficiaries and heirs are given their share of the estate as directed by the will.
 If there is no will, the probate court will determine how the estate will be divided and shared.

-Property that will go through probate in Delaware depends on if the estate was planned to bypass probate.
+What Property Will Go Through Probate in Delaware?Property that will go through probate in Delaware depends on if the estate was planned to bypass probate.
 Through survivorship rules and estate planning, a decedent’s assets can be passed to designated beneficiaries automatically upon death, eliminating the need for probate.
 By example, financial accounts, real estate, and personal belongings can transfer automatically to whomever you want to have them when you die.
 If you do not have a will, and you have not done estate planning or established a trust, your estate will probably have to go through probate in Delaware.

-You can avoid probate in Delaware with estate planning.
+How Can You Avoid Probate in Delaware?You can avoid probate in Delaware with estate planning.
 Probate can be very time consuming, and it can be costly.
 If the estate is not able to pay its debts, taxes, fees, and costs, the heirs may need to.
 Typically, probate can last from months to years with the average probate case lasting between 12 and 24 months.
 If the will is contested, the whole process can take much, much longer.
 A living trust can be set up to allow your property and belongings to pass to your beneficiaries when you die.

+How Can You Access Delaware Inheritance Funds Immediately?You can access Delaware inheritance funds immediately instead of waiting for the lengthy probate process to end.
+In fact, some beneficiaries will qualify to access their inheritance funds in just days.
+Probate advance has developed a fast and easy way for heirs to get their inheritance in just days.
 Getting your funds through Probate Advance is not the same as getting a loan.
 There are no credit checks, no payment plans, no interest, and no out-of-pocket expenses.
 There are no rules on how you can use your money and best of all, you can get your inheritance in as little as 24 to 48 hours.

+Do You Qualify for a Delaware Inheritance Cash Advance?To find out if you qualify for a Delaware inheritance cash advance, just fill out the form or give us a call.
+Generally, most heirs or beneficiaries who will receive at least $12,000 will qualify for a probate advance.
 You qualify for a Delaware inheritance cash advance if you are an heir or beneficiary to an estate and you expect to receive at least $12,000.
 Typically, most beneficiaries do qualify for an inheritance funds advance.
 The best part is, your funds could be available in as little as two days.

-What you need for a probate advance in Delaware is just some basic information.
+What Do You Need for a Probate Advance in Delaware?What you need for a probate advance in Delaware is just some basic information.
 Probate Advance will use this information to confirm you are an heir or beneficiary to an estate, and then all that’s left is to tell us how you want to receive your money.
 Your inheritance funds can be issued in as a check or deposit.
 It really is as easy and fast as that.
 We believe that beneficiaries should have access to their inheritance without having to wait months or years for the completion of a legal process.

-We offer inheritance loans in all cities in Delaware, including but not limited to:
+What Areas of Delaware Qualify for an Inheritance Loan?We offer inheritance loans in all cities in Delaware, including but not limited to: